Nowcasting using regression on signatures: Theory

-The number of signature terms at each level is dependent on the dimension of the path, therefore provided the number of explanatory variables is fixed, the number of signatures at each level is fixed too.
-However, it is important to note that the number of terms is increasing exponentially with the level of signatures.
-For a $d$-dimensional path if we truncate at the $k$th level, then there are \(\sum_k d^k\) number of signature terms.
-So whilst signatures can universally approximate any path objects, we need to be wary of the exponentially increasing number of terms, which would increase model complexity, and may result in over-parameterisation.
+The number of signature terms at each level is dependent on the dimension of the path: this means that if the number of explanatory variables is fixed, the number of signatures at each level is fixed too.
+In practice, the iterated integrals that define signatures can be efficiently computed with software packages such as \texttt{iisignature} \citep{iisignature} and \texttt{esig} in Python.

-A classic result in rough paths is the factorial decay of the magnitude of signature terms with increasing levels \citep{lyons2007differential}.
-Let \(X:[0,T] \to \mathbb{R}^d\) be a path with finite one-variation (total variation), that is
+It is important to note that the number of terms increases exponentially with the level of the signature, that is, for a $d$-dimensional path, the signature truncated at the $k$th level, contains \(\sum_k d^k\) terms.
+So, while signatures can universally approximate any path objects, they do so with an exponentially increasing number of terms, and including all of these would increase model complexity and could result in over-parameterisation.

-where \(\mathcal{P}\) is the set of all partitions of \([0,T]\) and \(n_P\) is the number of points in partition \(P\).
-Then, for each level \(k \geq 1\),
+However, an important result in rough paths limits the extent to which the exponentially increasing number of levels is a problem: the magnitude of signature terms decays factorially with increasing levels \citep{lyons2007differential}.
+If we take \(X:[0,T] \to \mathbb{R}^d\) to be a path with finite one-variation (total variation), i.e.

-Therefore, as we increase the level of signature terms, since the terms are decreasing factorially (which is faster than exponential), we still obtain a reasonable approximation by truncating the signature at a sufficiently high level (certain lower level terms may be increasing in the expanding window case as discussed previously).
+where \(\mathcal{P}\) is the set of all partitions of \([0,T]\) and \(n_P\) is the number of points in partition \(P\), then, for each level \(k \geq 1\),

-There are two different ways to consider incoming data.
-We can either consider an \textit{expanding window}, appending the new information to our existing data, or we can take a \textit{rolling window}: fixing a window size and discarding older data.
+Therefore, as the level of signature terms increases, the magnitude of the terms decreases factorially -- which is faster than exponentially -- and we still obtain a good approximation to the signature by truncating it at a sufficiently high level.

-In the case of the expanding window, we note that certain terms in the signature may be increasing.
+There are two different ways to incorporate information into nowcasting models, and trained prediction models in general: \textit{expanding window}, where new information is appended to existing data, or \textit{rolling window}, in which data older than a certain lookback period is discarded from the model.
+When using an expanding window, certain terms in the signature may be increasing.
 For example, the first level signatures terms are just the differences/increments between the start and the end of the path, and therefore the signatures corresponding to time can increase as more observations become available.